Do's And Don'ts When Buying New Tires

 How Many Tires Should I Get?
 2 Or 4?

 Replacing all four tires is the best practice to ensure balanced traction, optimal handling and safety, and uniform tread wear.
-If buying only two tires, both should go on the rear axle, while the old ones should go to the front axle, regardless of the vehicle's drive type.
+If buying only two tires, both should go on the rear axle, while the old ones should go to the front, regardless of the vehicle's drive type.
 Mounting two new tires on the rear prevents fishtailing in wet conditions and provides better overall stability.

 What To Avoid When Buying New Tires?